VennDev/VSharedData/README.md

 - Save inventory player data for a network of servers that require shared player data.
 - Help your server network to share a worlds folder, plugins and inventory player.

+# Note
+- Note that this plugin cannot run plugins such as DEVirion and PocketMine-DevTools in the directory that you create to run its plugins.

 # Config
 ```
 ---